 During these tough times, businesses cannot host exhibitions and workshops and churches cannot preach to the faithful because of social distancing measures.
 Since life cannot come to a complete standstill, companies have to improvise.
 The next best option for a live social event is a live stream.
-The following are strategies that your organisation can use to make their live streams more professional.
+The following are strategies that your organization can use to make their live streams more professional.

 Create a Visually Appealing Background